Helpline information

 • Taking Klonopin without a prescription

-• Taking larger doses of Klonopin than you usually do
+• Taking larger doses of Klonopin than prescribed

 • Dizziness